changhsinlee/changhsinlee.github.io/ep5.md

 * [This one weird trick will simplify your ETL workflow](https://multithreaded.stitchfix.com/blog/2017/07/06/one-weird-trick/)

-but the concept didn't stick until I read the chapter on Code Generators in this book:
+but the concept didn't stick until I read the chapter on Metaprogramming in this book:

 * [The Pragmatic Programmer (normal link)](https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X)
 * [The Pragmatic Programmer (affiliate link that gives me taco money if you buy from)](https://www.amazon.com/gp/product/020161622X/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=020161622X&linkCode=as2&tag=changhsinlee-20&linkId=704faa9b039fd8aede3c99f1dfdd74c0)

 and it transformed how I see programming.
-It's a timeless book (published in 1999) but it gave me more insight than any other programming book that I've read so far in my career.
+It's an old book (published in 1999) so the technology in the books feels outdated.
+The timeless chapters on principles, however, gave me more insight than any other programming book that I've read so far in my career.
 I will talk about what made the code generator concept stick in another post.

 ## What's next?